columnlab/columnlab.github.io/_people/william-egesdal.md

 # location: "Boulder, Colorado, USA"
 ---

-Samantha Dalal is a Ph.D. student in the Department of Information Science.
+William Egesdal is a post-baccalaureate student in Computer Science.